artknight/dante3/README.md

 **Status**
 ----------

 > Dante3 is on beta, actively maintained, with all the features that Dante2 has.
-As is relying in Prosemirror/TipTap this has better browser support and mobile support.
+As is relying on TipTap (which is based on Prosemirror) which has a better browser support and mobile support.
 Also has realtime collab capabilities.

 **Monorepo**
 ------------